nliautaud/storynator/README.md

 The image files must be in ``jpg``,``png`` or ``gif`` format.
 Once reduced to a proper size, they are directly included into the storyboard file.

-The frames width are limited by default to be nicely layout in regular columns.
+By default, the frames width are set to be nicely layout in regular columns.
 When an image is especially larger than the others, for a traveling shot for exemple, that limitation may be inapropriated.
-The panoramic option available by selecting a frame allow an image to lock its height on the height of the surrounding frames.
+By disabling that limitation trough the frames options, the image will mimic the height of its surrounding frames.
 That option is automaticaly enabled when a dropped image is at least to times larger than tall.

 ### Shots